crispab/signup/README.md

 * Install Heroku toolbelt.
 * Do a 'heroku login'.
 * cd into the root of this application
-* git remote add heroku git@heroku.com:signup4.git
+* git remote add staging git@heroku.com:signup4.git
-* git push heroku master
+* git push staging master

 I (Mats) had to do a 'heroku keys:add ~/.ssh/id_rsa.pub' on one of my machines as I first got 'Permission denied (publickey).' when trying